Betting on Bets: Anytime-Valid Tests for Stochastic Dominance: Background and related work

-Lemma~\ref{lem:FSD_equivalences} characterizes FSD with ``utility functions'': under the classical expected utility framework~\citep{savage1951theory}, $Y \fsd X$ means that any utility-maximizing DM who prefers more to less would prefer $X$ over $Y$.
+Lemma~\ref{lem:FSD_equivalences} characterizes FSD with ``utility functions'': under the expected-utility framework~\citep{savage1951theory}, $Y \fsd X$ means that any utility-maximizing DM who prefers more to less would prefer $X$ over $Y$.
 In this view, SD establishes a preference ordering between prospects for \emph{any} DM with a non-decreasing, but otherwise unspecified, utility function.
-This equivalent characterization becomes more natural when considering higher-order SD (in Section~\ref{sec:testing_higher_order_SD}), which corresponds to dominance under more restrictive classes of utility functions (e.g., increasing and concave functions for SSD).

-In addition to the utility-based characterization, there are two other standard equivalent characterizations for FSD: A pointwise ordering of the generalized inverses of the CDFs and the existence of coupled copies $\hat{X}$ and $\hat{Y}$ such that $\hat{Y}\leq \hat{X}$ almost surely.
-Since we do not use these characterizations in the present work, we refer to Section 1.A of \citet{shaked2007stochastic} for details.
+A similar characterization holds for higher-order SD, which we discuss in Section~\ref{sec:testing_kSD_summary}.

-\subsection{Related Work on (Testing) Stochastic Dominance}
+\subsection{Related work on testing stochastic dominance}

-The literature on SD is vast, dating back at least to \citet{hardy1929some} and \citet{karamata1932inegalite} who studied the problem of comparing two nonnegative vectors in $\R^d$.
-In statistics, some classical methods study testing problems~\citep{mannwhitney1947test,lehmann1951consistency} are related to, but distinct from, fully nonparametric SD testing.
-Many modern testing methods for SD comes from the broader economics and decision theory literature.
-There, the focus is on the conditions under which decision makers, equipped with a partially specified utility function, would prefer one uncertain prospect (or a risky asset) over another, under the classical expected utility hypothesis~\citep{vonneumann1947theory,savage1951theory,fishburn1970utility}.
-See, e.g., \citet{hadar1969rules,hanoch1969efficiency,levy1992stochastic,mosler1993stochastic,muller2002comparison,shaked2007stochastic} for general characterizations of SD in this context.